rte-87-sign-sm

 Standing Alerts

-NO FIRES are permitted anywhere on the LT from March 1 to May 25, from October 1 to December 1, and at other times when the fire danger is posted as High, Very High or Extremely High.
+NO FIRES are permitted anywhere on the LT from March 1 to May 25 and at other times when the fire danger is posted as High, Very High or Extremely High.
+This fire alert applies to the entire Loyalsock Forest and not just the LT.

 Blazes used on the Loyalsock Trail